How to Plan a Slower Hike

 We much prefer bush camping in our tent than sleeping in huts, even for extended periods – but that’s us.
 We obviously stay in other places as well, but like to know the mix for our hikes.

-But it pays to learn some of the basic language.
+But it pays to learn some of the basic language:

-It’s also important to respect local rules.
+Respect local rules.
 For example, we had planned on the Hellismannaleid track to stop short of a protected area and wild camp, just as we did the day before, but there were no sheltered camp sites, and the weather was worsening.
-So we pushed on and, although we passed a number of nice camp sites within the protected area, we knew they weren’t legal.
-Sure, we could have got away with stealth camping but, if everybody did that, the exceptionally sensitive wilderness we were walking through would be no more!
+So we pushed on and, although we passed a number of good spots within the protected area, they weren’t legal.
+Sure, we could have got away with stealth camping but, if everybody did that, the exceptionally sensitive wilderness would be no more!
 Instead we had an extra-long day and a comfortable warm hut for the night.
 No damage done to us or the environment!
-Win-win: have a plan A and B.

 Hike Destinations and Points of Interest